-When I was pregnant with Penelope, Jesse and I got a list of stuff we needed that had been passed down through many female economists.
+When I was pregnant with Penelope, Jesse and I got a list of stuff we needed that had been passed down through many economists who had children.
 It was both useful and had a possible hint of aspiration.
-Perhaps all I needed to be as productive as Susan Athey and Amy Finkelstein was that particular rocking chair (this was not correct).
+Perhaps all I needed to be as productive as Susan Athey and Amy Finkelstein was a specific type of rocking chair (this was not correct).

 One of the hallmark experiences of expecting a new baby is the advice about what you need.
 Of course, if you bought everything that everyone says you need, you’d need several storage units.
-So here at ParentData, we are trying to make it a little easier by sourcing information more broadly and trying to get to what you really need, and what you can maybe skip.
+But what is actually essential?
+To answer this question, I ran a survey asking readers about their most loved (and most unnecessary) items.
+My hope is that by sourcing information more broadly, this helps you decide what you really need and what you can maybe skip.

 - What was the one thing you wish you’d skipped?

-I also let people weigh in with some general advice, which is priceless and we’ll get to at the end.
+I also asked people to share some general advice, which is priceless, and we’ll get to it at the end.

 First: some data.